mmaiip/project-5001/README.md

 ![alt text](https://user-images.githubusercontent.com/38032736/226188988-6ce5de2b-73d3-4106-a9e3-dd31ad94d72d.png)

-We also provide a return graph if investor hold stock for a year.
+We also provide a return graph if investor do day trade for a year.
 The return range from 8% - 70% which are very high comparing to the overall stock market.

 ```python
 sns.set(rc={'figure.figsize':(24,12), 'figure.dpi':300})